Hebrew Home of Greater Washington

 Raised in Upper Montclair, New Jersey, Paula attended Boston University, leaving to marry an artist and head for Europe.
 The adventuresome couple spent the 1970s living in Spain and Portugal before returning to the U.S. and the DC area, where Paula completed her B.A. at George Washington University.
 Following a stint in the work force and several stay-at-home years with a baby, Paula shifted her sights to law school.
 A productive legal career ensued.

-The Hebrew Home’s operations are monitored by the state of Maryland and we have a strong volunteer board that oversees nursing, financial and fundraising operations.
-Our annual report is accessible on our website, www.hebrew-home.org.
+Hebrew Home’s operations are monitored by the state of Maryland, and we have a strong volunteer governance board as well as annual audits.
+Our annual report is accessible on our website, smithlifecommunities.org